 Kelly Reichardt's Animal Kingdom: "Certain Women"

+At its conclusion, Certain Women cuts to director Kelly Reichardt’s dedicative coda: “For Lucy”–in reference to Reichardt’s dog and longtime companion, who had an impact onscreen in Old Joy and then more prominently as Michelle Williams’ titular costar in Wendy and Lucy.
+Similar to Laurie Anderson’s Heart of a Dog from last year (itself, while documenting the artist’s relationship with her pet, is dedicated to her recently departed husband, Lou Reed), the dedication is an acknowledgment of kinship to an animal.
 Reichardt, with whom I briefly spoke by phone, points to an early scene in Certain Women after Laura Wells (Laura Dern), a lawyer who’s spent a long day tolerating her injured client William Fuller (Jared Hess), lies on her couch watching TV with her own dog.
-While some viewers see Laura’s exhaustion and exasperation here, Reichardt says, “It’s a moment of healing and warmth.”
-The relationship between Laura and the creature is mute, their pillowed heads gazing in different directions, but a close-up of Laura’s foot gently brushing the dog’s fur conveys respite and closeness much more assured than a midday motel room liaison she earlier had with a non-committal married man, Ryan (James Le Gros).
+While some viewers see Laura’s exhaustion and exasperation, Reichardt says, “It’s a moment of healing and warmth.”
+The relationship between Laura and the creature is mute, their pillowed heads gazing in different directions, but a close-up of Laura’s foot gently brushing the dog’s fur conveying respite and closeness much more assured than a midday motel room liaison she earlier had with a non-committal married man, Ryan (James Le Gros).
 “While there’s miscommunication between people,” Reichardt adds, “with animals, if you treat them well, they just bond with you and are devoted.”
-In the uncertainty of “conversing” with animals there’s nonetheless a certainty there absent from dialogue with other human beings.
+In the uncertainty of “conversing” with animals there’s nonetheless a certainty which is absent from dialogue with other human beings.
 Reichardt mentions how this problem plays out later, in the film’s third chapter, between a ranch hand (Lily Gladstone) and an Education Law night school teacher and lawyer, Beth (Kristen Stewart).
 “The rancher works with animals, paying attention to them, talking to them, all day, and unfortunately assumes that this is how things will work out with [Beth.]”

-Characters in Reichardt’s work are dwarfed and hushed by their surroundings, dialogical problems an afterthought to a spatial gamut ranging from Nature to prosaic urban development.
+Characters in Reichardt’s work are dwarfed by their surroundings, dialogical problems an afterthought to a spatial gamut ranging from Nature to urban development.
 People run into the unknown woods in flight from submergence with public liturgy: Old Joy‘s camping retreat, Wendy and Lucy‘s nightmare of entrapment on the cusp of a northbound journey, and Meek’s Cutoff‘s lost pioneers trying to outrun the United States’ westward expansion, the mordant joke being that, as they seem lost and to be going in circles, we know that the Union will catch up to them in about a year’s time.

 Reichardt’s is a style that’s absolutely absorbing, and as such, remarkably spiritual in a way that elevates her above topicality.
 The activist documentaries screen in Night Moves are probably in line with Reichardt’s worldview, though her outlook is like Certain Women‘s sun, struggling to fully illumine through winter clouds.
 Night Moves in particular–it’s the namesake of Arthur Penn’s classic 1975 noir where Gene Hackman’s cuckolded investigator, asked who’s winning a football game, replies, “No one; one side’s just losing slower than the other”–dealt with the frustration of progressive action (what one could call terrorism) parallel to ideology; like Dostoyevsky’s philosophical idealists in Demons and Crime and Punishment, these characters end up destroying each other and psychologically maiming themselves.
 It’s almost as if Reichardt, whose parents were Miami Dade police officers, has a pessimism precluding the progressivism surrounding her.
 She’s known for being reluctant to discuss politics in interviews, and while her films brim with political text and subtext, she has trouble articulating a perspective because, she admits, maybe they shouldn’t be reduced to words.

-In Certain Women more than ever, Reichardt writes with her eyes and pays attention to her characters’ optics, including a rare literal POV shot as Fuller, whose concussive accident has resulted in blurred vision, struggles to read an appointment slip handed to him.
+In Certain Women more than ever, Reichardt pays attention to her characters’ optics, including a rare literal POV shot as Fuller, whose concussive accident has resulted in blurred vision, struggles to read an appointment slip handed to him.
 Fuller’s deficit is apparent, particularly relating to women (he seems neglectful and even hateful towards his quiet wife and, most pointedly, won’t listen to Laura’s counsel for months, but immediately defers to the same advice given to him by a Billings attorney who happens to be a man).
-Privileged his whole life as a white male, Fuller’s reactance is to “get a machine gun and kill everyone” (or rather, a rifle that may not be loaded and take a security guard hostage).
+Privileged his whole life as a white male, Fuller’s solution is to “get a machine gun and kill everyone” (or rather, a rifle that may not be loaded and take a security guard hostage).

 The quail’s question-answers are permanent, like the sound of flowing water running alongside Gina as she relaxes in solitude following a morning run (the film’s sound design is subtle, exacting, tremendous), or the coyotes keeping her up at night.
 On nature’s foundation, people aspire to acquire the mirages in the mind’s eye.
 And while nature’s communication is opaque, there’s a firmament to it missing from what the film shows elsewhere between lovers, employers and employees, and institutions and citizens.

 If Wendy and Lucy‘s lost-dog neorealist antecedent is Umberto D., perhaps Certain Women‘s is Roberto Rossellini’s The Flowers of St. Francis (1950), an episodic devotional of “certain men” looking at nature and praying through the camera for peace and understanding (my own influence of projection is so biased that I swear Certain Women‘s opening sound, a rhythmic ringing, is lifted from the moment in St. Francis when a friar cleans the Call to Prayer bells of the monastery crucifix).
 Rossellini’s film is about the uncertain goodness of one’s actions–am I helping or hurting?
 Am I helping by hurting, or hurting by helping?
 What use is kindness if it’s not reciprocated or appreciated?
 The enormity of landscape serves a similarly humbling purpose (like Certain Women‘s opening train, St. Francis begins with a long shot on a path as a slow procession of friars moves forward), where an earnest dialogue uninterrupted by the foibles of thought and malfeasance is exhibited in nature.
 Francis tries to recite the Lord’s Prayer but is interrupted by mellifluous birds.
 “My little brothers,” he says to them, “you can praise God so easily because you’re free to fly through the air so pure.”
 Illusions cast aside, life is uncertain but there’s still a semblance of grace in the ageless and constant, a prehistorical innocence shimmering from the eyes of animals, like that of the corgi at Jamie’s heels, adoringly devoted to its caretaker keeping the water dish full.
-“For Lucy.”
 Certain Women is Kelly Reichardt’s masterful love letter for the departed, having the obfuscations of earthbound dialogue subservient to the muted comprehension exchanged within perfect glances between ourselves and animals.

-Originally posted in L'Etoile Magazine, November 23, 2016.
+Originally posted in L'Etoile Magazine, November 2016.